Developing country: Water pollution

 Water pollution is a major problem in many developing countries.
 It requires ongoing evaluation and revision of water resource policy at all levels (international down to individual aquifers and wells).
 It has been suggested that water pollution is the leading worldwide cause of death and diseases, and that it accounts for the deaths of more than 14,000 people daily.

-India and China are two countries with high levels of water pollution: An estimated 580 people in India die of water pollution related illness (including waterborne diseases) every day.
-About 90 percent of the water in the cities of China is polluted.
+India and China are two countries which have experienced high levels of water pollution: As of 2010, an estimated 580 people in India died of water pollution related illness (including waterborne diseases) every day.
+In 2005, about 90 percent of the water in the cities of China was polluted.
 As of 2007, half a billion Chinese had no access to safe drinking water.

 However, after a series of reforms, China's environment began to demonstrate enormous improvements around the 2010s.
 Under the leadership of CCP general secretary Xi Jinping, a sizable fraction of high-pollution industries have been gradually phased out and many illegally polluting factories were sanctioned or closed.
 A considerable amount of effort went to enforce environmental regulations at regional levels and holding persons of malpractice accountable, including officials and firm managers.
 The slogan "clear waters and green mountains are as valuable as gold and silver mountains" proposed by Chinese leader Xi Jinping in 2005 signifies China's determination in amending environmental burdens created during industrialization while shifting to more sustainable modes of development and adopting high-end industries.
 Water bodies around the country are much cleaner than a decade ago and steadily approaching natural levels in pollutants.

 In 2021, China introduced the "coal to gas" policy as one of many policies directed towards achieving peak carbon emissions in 2060.
 Coal combustion in homes, power stations and production industries constitutes 60% of total energy consumption in China and is the main source of water and air pollution.
 It is speculated that pollution sources will be progressively eliminated as China reaches the upper tiers of developing countries.

 Further details of water pollution in several countries, including many developing countries: